Adversarial Turing Patterns from Cellular Automata: Connection between Boyd iteration and Cellular Automata

 \textit{Assumption 2.} Diagonal elements $\mathbf{d}_j=\theta(\mathbf{M}_j\mathbf{f}_{j-1}(\mathbf{x}))$ of matrix $\mathbf{D}_j(\mathbf{x})$ have covariance matrix of convolutional structure $\mathbf{C}_j$ as linear operators of typical convolutional layers:

 These two assumptions might seem to be strong, so here we discuss how realistic and legit they are.

 Regarding assumption 1, we should point that matrix $\textbf{D}$ is not the outputs of ReLU activation function, but is indicator ($0$ and $1$) whether the feature is positive or negative, and this is reasonable to assume the independence between elements $\textbf{D}_i$ and $\textbf{D}_j$.
-Further, let us consider covariaance of matrix elements of diagonal matrices $\mathbf{Cov}(\textbf{D}_{i,j} , \textbf{D}_{k,l})$.
+Further, let us consider covariaance of matrix elements of diagonal matrices $\mathbf{Cov}(\textbf{D}_{i} , \textbf{D}_{j})$.
 First of all, for a large enough image batch it is natural to assume that this covariance if translationally invariant, i.e there is no selected points.
-This means $\mathbf{Cov}(\textbf{D}_{i,j} , \textbf{D}_{k,l})=C(i-k,j-l)$ , further, because of finite receptive field of convolutional network - far elements $\textbf{D}_{i,j}, \textbf{D}_{k,l}$ are uncorrelated for $|i-k|^2+|j-l|^2 \gg 1$.
-Combining these two statements together we constructed assumption 2.
+This means $\mathbf{Cov}(\textbf{D}_{i}^{p,q} , \textbf{D}^{l,m}_{i})=C_i(p-l,q-m)$ which is nothing but the assumption 2.
+It is also follows that because of finite receptive field, convolution matrix $C_i$ is decreasing far from the diagonal.

 These assumptions need additional conditions for satisfactory boundary effects, however we find them natural, and realistic to hold in the main part of features.
+Additional quantitative experimental justifications of these assumptions are in the Appendix.